Ray Henderson

 Ray Henderson (born Raymond Brost; December 1, 1896 – December 31, 1970) was an American songwriter.

 Early life

-Born in Buffalo, New York, United States, Henderson moved to New York City and became a popular composer in Tin Pan Alley.
+Born in Buffalo, New York, Henderson moved to New York City and became a popular composer in Tin Pan Alley.
 He was one-third of a successful songwriting and music publishing team with Lew Brown and Buddy De Sylva from 1925 through 1930, responsible for several editions of the revue called George White's Scandals and such book musicals as Good News, Hold Everything!, and Follow Thru.
 After De Sylva's departure, Henderson continued to write with Brown through 1933.

 Then, he worked with other partners.
 In 1934, he composed the musical Say When with lyricist Ted Koehler.